-Strictly Come Dancing is returning for a 17th series and the excitement is building to find out who will be taking part, who will be matched with which professional, and who will be in the final.
+Strictly Come Dancing is returning for a 17th series and the excitement is building to find out who will light up the dancefloor, who will inur the wrath of Craig Revel Horwood, and who will be in the final.

 When is Strictly Come Dancing back on TV?

 Cancel your Saturday night plans for the forseeable - BBC One has announced that the Strictly launch show will air on September 7.

 Although we think of it as a winter series, the Strictly machine starts gearing up in the summer.

 The celebrity contestants were revealed, one or two at a time, from August in preparation for the launch show at the start of September, when we’ll see the couples matched with their professional partners.

 During the launch show we'll see Kylie Minogue sing a medley of her hits during the group dance, as well as performances from Mark Ronson and YEBBA.

 Strictly then takes a break for a couple of weeks while the dancers get rehearsing, ready for the live shows to begin on Saturday evenings on BBC One with a pre-recorded results show aired on Sundays.